seanmorris/arctype/README.md

 * Push the left stick in the direction containing the character you want to type.
 When the group expands, press the coresponding face button to type the character.

+* Press start to close ArcType, insert the text, and return to the page.

 * Press left and right on the d-pad to move the text cursor.

 * Click the left and right stick to select text.